 Biography Charles Vögele

-It is absolutely no offence to say that Charles Vögele was a late bloomer when it comes to racing.
+It is absolutely no offense to say that Charles Vögele was a late bloomer when it comes to racing.
 At the age of 30, Charles Vögele was a visitor at the 1953 AVUS GP to support a Swiss driver Theodor Gurzeler who was lucky enough to win the race in a Jovet Javelin Jupiter.
-It was about the same time that Charles Vögele who has always showed intrest in cars, bought himself an identical Jovet Javelin Jupiter, and started racing himself.
-Just a few years later, Charles Vögele starts a store selling motor cycle clothing in Zürich.
-This was the start of the extremely succesful career of Charles Vögele in the textile industry.
+It was about the same time that Vögele who has always shown interest in cars bought himself an identical Jovet Javelin Jupiter, and started racing himself.
+Just a few years later, Charles Vögele starts a store selling motorcycle clothing in Zürich.
+This was the start of the extremely successful career of Charles Vögele in the textile industry.

-The Jovet Javelin Jupiter however was too heavy in Charles Vögele’s opinion, so he bought himself a much lighter car : a Glöckler Porsche.
-That was the first Porsche in a long row of cars owned and raced by Charles Vögele.
-However one of his main successes, the class victory in the 1960 Sebring 12H, won by Hans Herrmann and Joakim Bonnier in a Porsche 718 RS60, was in Lola-Climax Mk.1.
-As a succesful businessman, Charles Vögele could afford to help young talentful drivers, and that’s how Charles Vögele and Jo Siffert got in touch with each other.
+The Jovet Javelin Jupiter however was too heavy in Vögele’s opinion, so he bought himself a much lighter car: a Glöckler Porsche.
+That was the first Porsche in a long row of cars owned and raced by Vögele.
+However one of his main successes, the class victory in the 1960 Sebring 12H, won by Hans Herrmann and Olivier Gendebien in a Porsche 718 RS60, was in Lola-Climax Mk.1.
+As a successful businessman, Charles Vögele could afford to help young talented drivers, and that’s how Vögele and Jo Siffert got in touch with each other.
 Their greatest achievement together was the 1967 world record run in Monza in the 1967 Porsche 911R, together with Dieter Spoerry and Rico Steinemann.